RoboticAgents/final_project/README.md

 ## Working Prototype and Progress Report

-During the lab session on Thursday, December 1st, each team will participate in demonstrating their working prototype.
+During the mid-point of the project timeline, each team will participate in demonstrating their working prototype.
 Prototype here means a functional but not a final version of a robotic system.
 This prototype should contain implementation of partial functionality of your project idea.
 This prototype should be ready to be demonstrated during the robotics community event.
 You are also responsible for complete a progress report document by the end of the lab session on December 1st.

 ## Project Demonstrations

-At the beginning of the class session on Thursday, December 13th, each team will be given an opportunity to demonstrate their project.
+At the due date, each team will be given an opportunity to demonstrate their project.
 When the class session starts, teams will be given a few minutes to set up their demonstrations and get them running.
 Then, class members will participate in an interactive demonstration session, where everyone will be able to view each demonstration.

 ## Assessment